KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 A few interesting notes to point out:

 1. **Configuring settings using the config.xml file**: As mentioned previously, OPNSense is not made to be configured "as-code" natively, i.e., by using Ansible.
 Therefore, several settings cannot be configured using Ansible.
 There is effort put by the community towards achieving that, by implementing more API calls.
 However, for now, a few basic settings, like configuring the network interfaces, were configured using the `config.xml` file of OPNSense.
-All these workarounds made me think if OPNSense is the right tool for the job, and I thought of switching to something more programmable like [VyOS](https://vyos.io/), but for now I pushed through with OPNSense.
+All these workarounds made me question whether OPNSense is the right tool for an IaC pipeline, and I thought of switching to something more programmable like [VyOS](https://vyos.io/), but for now I pushed through with OPNSense.
 The `config.xml` file used can be found [here](https://github.com/KostasKoutrou/kostas-seclab/blob/master/terraform/template_config_opnsense_lab.xml)

 2. **Dynamic variables**: As was the case with Packer, too, several variables in the `config.xml` file were written dynamically.
 The `config.xml` file part where these variables are expected is shown below: